Skip to main content

 Skip User Reviews

-• The game features asynchronous multiplayer, allowing players to engage in matches at their own pace, which adds a unique and flexible gameplay experience.
+• The game features asynchronous multiplayer, allowing players to engage in matches at their own pace, which adds a layer of convenience.

-• The sound design and music are well-crafted, enhancing the overall atmosphere of the game.
+• The sound design and music are well-crafted, enhancing the overall gaming experience.

-• The single-player campaign is very short, essentially serving as a tutorial, which leaves players wanting more content and depth.
+• The single-player campaign is very short, essentially serving as a tutorial, which leaves players wanting more content.

-• The user interface feels more suited for mobile devices, which may detract from the experience for players expecting a more polished PC interface.
+• The user interface feels more suited for mobile devices, which may detract from the experience for PC players.

-• Many players have noted that the AI is weak, making single-player gameplay less challenging and enjoyable.
+• Many players have reported that the AI is not challenging enough, making the single-player experience less engaging.

 • story

-• “The campaign mode is mostly a tutorial to get you to understand the mechanics, and quite frankly, it doesn't really deliver on its promise of being a campaign.
-Although I found some of the missions to be overwhelmingly difficult, the overall experience of the campaign doesn't do the game's depth justice.”
+• “The campaign mode is mostly a tutorial to get you to understand the mechanics, and while I found some of the missions to be overwhelmingly difficult, the overall experience of the campaign doesn't do the game's depth justice.”

-• “My current mission is to find the command ship before they find mine (every mission).”
+• “My current mission is to find the command ship before they find mine.”

 • “There's no story.”